certeu/morio/docs/docs/guides/goals/readme.md

 What we want is something _like_ SQLite but that can be clustered.
-We considered both [LiteFS](https://fly.io/docs/litefs/) and [Dqlite](https://dqlite.io/) but in the end our choice for Morio's database is [Rqlite](https://rqlite.io/) as its HTTP REST API fits nicely within our design centered around HTTP-based microservices, and [its maintainer graciously offered their support to add Rqlite as a storage backend to Step-CA ](https://github.com/smallstep/nosql/issues/64#issuecomment-2249985726).
+We considered both [LiteFS](https://fly.io/docs/litefs/) and [Dqlite](https://dqlite.io/) but in the end our choice for Morio's database is [Rqlite](https://rqlite.io/) as its HTTP REST API fits nicely within our design centred around HTTP-based microservices, and [its maintainer graciously offered their support to add Rqlite as a storage backend to Step-CA ](https://github.com/smallstep/nosql/issues/64#issuecomment-2249985726).